therealchjones/mffer/docs/README.md

 -   a [shell script](docs/autoextract.md) to obtain the Marvel Future Fight data files
 -   a [.NET console app](docs/mffer.md) to parse the data files into an open and usable format
 -   a [Google Sheet and web app](docs/webapp.md) to present and use the game data
+-   The objectives of this umbrella project are:

+-   obtain verifiable objective quantitative data about the game, typically using reverse engineering and related methods
+-   make the data easily usable for decision making necessary to play the game effectively and efficiently
+-   compare changes in the data between different releases/versions of the game
+-   easily track important player-specific data to evaluate progress and plan modifications

+As this project includes evaluation of the binary distributions of the game, which may be prohibited by the company's terms of service, this is a private project not to be concurrently shared with the public.
+Where data and methods can be shared safely without compromising the future of the project, they should be.

+## Versioning

+`mffer` uses [Semantic Versioning 2.0.0](https://semver.org) for version numbers.
+While no formal release (and thus stable API) has been made, the major version will remain 0.
+The minor version will continue to be incremented for any changes to what is _expected to be_ the API.
+The patch version will change with any other "releases".
+The first (unstable) release (without a stable API) will be version 0.1.0.

+## Requirements

 ## Usage